-I’ve learned the past four months that writing about what I am going to try to write about here, is going to be very difficult.
-I somehow can’t find words to really express how I am feeling or even just feeling content with the words I choose, they never seem to be able to convey enough.
+Over the past four months I’ve learned that writing about what I am going to write about here is going to be very difficult.
+I somehow can’t find words to really express how I am feeling or even feel content with the words I choose; they never seem to convey enough.
 I have been carrying this ball of grief and confusion around with me and it has gotten very heavy.
-I have pushed it deeper and deeper into the depths of my mind because well- I could.
+I have pushed it deeper and deeper into the depths of my mind because, well- I could.
 It’s a complicated thing when you lose someone who you never tangibly had in the first place.
 How can you accept a loss when you never really had the physical gain?
 It’s torture, I feel cheated.

 This is where it all crashes.
 On April 10, 2011 I received a phone call that has replayed in my mind a million times over.
 Heather called me and asked me to go on facebook.
 Rachael and her husband Aaron had died.